 The right answer will depend on your school and program of choice, as well as your own personality and talents.
 Does the school have an outstanding reputation in the field of your choice?
 Are you interested in any particular professors?
 What about extracurricular activities?
 Does the school’s reputation match your interests?
 Non-academic factors like location count for something too, just make sure you don’t entirely ignore your academic interests.
+Do your research on the school and go in with a game plan.
 And whatever you do, don’t say “I don’t know” or “because I can afford it” or the dreaded “because my first choice didn’t accept me.”

 2. Why do you want to major in X?

 This is another slam dunk question that every single school will ask in some form, so make sure you have a good answer ready.
-If you’re applying fresh out of high school, no one’s expecting a long drawn out story about how you were passionate about microbiology since the age of three, but it helps to have an anecdote and a good personal reason for applying to your program of choice.
+If you’re a high school student, no one’s expecting a long drawn out story about how you were passionate about microbiology since the age of three, but it helps to have an anecdote and a good personal reason for applying to your program of choice.
 Maybe your dad works in finance and that got you interested in the field.
 Or maybe you just loved high school physics and that developed your passion for the field.
 As for wrong answers, “because I want to make money” and “because my parents are forcing me” are at the top of the list, so avoid those.

 3. How will you contribute to our university?